facebook/react-native-website/docs/testing.md

 }
 ```

-When testing user interactions, test the component from the user perspective: you could write your tests to call `addNewItemToShoppingList` directly, and while such test works, it’s very close to the implementation details of your component.
+When testing user interactions, test the component from the user perspective: you could write your tests to call `addNewItemToShoppingList` directly, and while such test works, it's very close to the implementation details of your component and would break if you refactor the component.

 To counter for that, component testing libraries such as [`react-native-testing-library`](https://github.com/callstack/react-native-testing-library), offer `fireEvent` apis that simulate a user interacting with the component.
 There are apis that allow to simulate entering text into textinput, tapping buttons and more.
 An example of how you may fire text change event using `react-native-testing-library`: